Heavenly Hiking with the Wolf Pack

 The familiar white blaze of the Appalachian Trail guided us as we trekked over sparkling streams swollen from winter snows, through Rhododendron thickets whose bare branches would soon be a profusion of mauve blooms, down into valleys of emerging light green vegetation, and up to rich meadows of flowing spring grasses.
 Conversations were as lively as our steps and our camaraderie blossomed as the miles melted behind us.

-At a makeshift campsite where we stopped to hydrate we met Wendy, a single thru hiker from Minnesota.
-A tall, lean, physically solid twenty-two year old she had taken a year off from college to experience the “adventure of a lifetime.”
+At a makeshift campsite where we stopped to hydrate, we met Wendy, a single thru hiker from Minnesota.
+A tall, lean, physically solid twenty-two-year-old she had taken a year off from college to experience the “adventure of a lifetime.”
 No, she wasn’t concerned about traveling alone in fact she relished the solitude.
 But as most of us were mothers, she readily assured us there were plenty of other hikers along the trail to keep her company and safe.
 She accepted some fruit, a most prized commodity on the trail, and bid us adieu.

-All too soon the trail ended and we arrived at SR23 where we had left a car.
+All too soon the trail ended, and we arrived at SR23 where we had left a car.
 With the satisfaction that comes from having completed a good workout or intimate conversation with a best friend, we eagerly piled into the vehicle and drove two miles south to the rustic local eatery, Little Creek Café, where we treated ourselves to the country’s most delicious hamburgers.

 Next week the Wolf Pack would hike a sister trail—Big Bald north to SR19W—and the following week we would hike another.
 And as the months passed, the Wolf Pack would grow upwards to twelve hikers and cover over one hundred and fifty miles of trails—Rattlesnake Lodge, Devil’s Fork Gap, Sassafras Falls and beyond.
 With my soul uplifted by the splendor of spring in the mountains and comforted by deepening friendships, on that inaugural hike with the Wolf Pack I had indeed found hallowed ground—God’s country—heaven.

-1 Response to Heavenly Hiking with the Wolf Pack
+One Response to Heavenly Hiking with the Wolf Pack

 1. Lois-Lynn says: